-Chicken breasts are coated in a light and crunchy parmesan and herb panko coating then baked until crispy.
+Oven Baked Chicken Parmesan coats thin chicken breasts in a light and crunchy parmesan and herb panko breading then baked until crispy.

 Frequently Asked Questions:

-With just a few tweaks, there’s no reason why we can’t enjoy our family comfort food favorites like Chicken Parmesan and still stick to our healthy eating plan.
+With my Oven Baked Chicken Parmesan, there’s no reason why we can’t enjoy comfort food favorites and still stick to our healthy eating plan.

 Your fork is waiting.